thesaep/ai-soc-automation/README.md

 # AI-Powered SOC Automation Platform

 A modular SOC automation platform built with Splunk, Python, and Claude AI.
-Detects threats mapped to **MITRE ATT&CK**, scores and triages them through a cascading pipeline, escalates high-risk events to an AI SOC analyst, correlates multi-event kill-chains, and logs everything to a tamper-evident hash-chain — end to end.
+Detects threats mapped to **MITRE ATT&CK**, scores and triages them through a cascading pipeline, enriches indicators against live threat intelligence, escalates high-risk events to an AI SOC analyst, correlates multi-event kill-chains, and logs everything to a tamper-evident hash-chain — end to end.

 Each phase is documented on [Medium](https://erensaylan.medium.com/).

-> **Phase 1** detected brute force only. **Phase 2** added index-time log normalization and a 12-rule MITRE ATT&CK detection engine, validated in a dedicated attack-simulation lab. **Phase 3** turned it into a reasoning system: 25 detections, a score-based cascading triage layer, kill-chain correlation, and tamper-evident hash-chain logging.
+> **Phase 1** detected brute force only. **Phase 2** added index-time log normalization and a 12-rule MITRE ATT&CK detection engine, validated in a dedicated attack-simulation lab. **Phase 3** turned it into a reasoning system: 25 detections, a score-based cascading triage layer, kill-chain correlation, and tamper-evident hash-chain logging. **Phase 4** gave it context: artifact-driven IOC enrichment (AbuseIPDB + OTX), IOC-aware triage, trend-based escalation, and an L1 throttling layer for continuous operation.

 ---